dynawo/dyn-grid-compliance-verification/docs/tutorial/3_preparing_inputs.md

 ### The Producer curves structure

+What we call "Producer curves" refers to curves that will be used *instead* of Dynawo-simulated curves.
+In other words, this are the curves that will be compared to the reference curves.

 Producer curves are a set of files organized in a directory structure similar to reference curves, as seen in this example: